sergeyamator/books/README.md

 * npm start
 * open http://localhost:9000/

 P.S.
-Don't forget to update your node.js 6.9.*
+* Don't forget to update your node.js 6.9.*
+* Be sure that port 9000 isn't listen by any other application at this moment